IsaiaScope/Iso_Obsidian_2.0/Fastify/Data/Plugins and Libs.md

   - @fastify/swagger and  @fastify/swagger-ui plugins.
 	  - Documenting a complete list of all the application’s endpoints
 -  @fastify/cors plugin
+- @fastify/jwt
+	- It handles low-level primitives around the tokens and lets us focus only on the logic we need inside our application.

 # Libs